mnr/writing-wip/dimensions_living_book/howIgotHere.md

 ## **The Solution**

-Janell and I sit in the lobby discussing our predicament when Jenna, the Director of Marketing for Dimensions Living, joins us.
+Janell and I sit in the lobby discussing our predicament when Jenna, the Director of Marketing for Evergreen Meadows Senior Community, joins us.

 "I think I have something you'd be interested in hearing," Jenna says.